-Credit Scores And Mortgage Rates
+Credit Scores And Mortgage Rate Adjustments

-- For example, top par mortgage rates will be a available for a prime borrower with credit score of 740 FICO or higher.
+- For example, top par mortgage rates will be a available for a prime borrower with credit score of 740 FICO or higher

-- That borrower will have premium low par conventional rates.
+- That borrower will have premium low par conventional rates

-- As the borrowers credit scores are lower, their mortgage rates will get higher due to rate adjustments.
+- As the borrowers credit scores are lower, their mortgage rates will get higher due to rate adjustments

-- It can be as much as 2 points for the same loan just because they have lower credit scores.
+- It can be as much as 2 points for the same loan just because they have lower credit scores

 Credit and credit scores are so important when it comes to mortgage qualification and getting the best possible rates.

 How Loan To Value Affect Mortgage Rates

-- For example, borrowers who have 97% loan to value, 95% loan to value, 80% loan to value, 75% loan to value, and 70% loan to value conventional mortgage loans.
+- For example, borrowers who have 97% loan to value, 95% loan to value, 80% loan to value, 75% loan to value, and 70% loan to value conventional mortgage loans

-Single Family Versus Multi Unit Properties
+Single Family Versus Multi-Unit Properties Mortgage Rate Adjustments

 Location Of Property